Forillon National Park of Canada

 A daily access fee is required in Forillon Park

-A landscape of sea and mountains, host of departure or arrival of the International Appalachian Trail, Forillon National Park will show you all the colors, from the beginning to the very end of your hike.
-The 1,079 km route begins or ends in Cap-Gaspé, at the very end of the Gaspé peninsula, nothing less!
+A sea and mountain landscape, host of departure or arrival of the International Appalachian Trail, Forillon National Park will show you all the colors, from the beginning to the very end of your hike.
+The 1,079 km route begins or ends in Cap-Gaspé, at the very end of the Gaspé Peninsula, nothing less!

-This 36 km section links Rivière-au-Renard to Grande-Grave.
-It is the most rugged and especially the wildest part due to its remoteness and the lack of developed structures.
-The hinterland of Forillon, which follows the Lacs and Les Crêtes trails in the national park, includes three wilderness camping areas as well as a few lookouts.
-This land of black bear and moose may allow you to observe these wildlife species.
+This 36 km section connects Rivière-au-Renard to Grande-Grave.
+This is the most rugged part and above all the wildest because of its remoteness and the few developed structures.
+The Forillon hinterland, which follows the Les Lacs and Les Crêtes trails of the national park, includes three wild camping areas as well as a few lookouts.
+This land of black bears and moose may allow you to observe these wildlife species.

-The highlight of this section is the observation tower of Mont Saint-Alban, located at 283 meters above sea level, which offers you a spectacular panorama overlooking the river and the gulf, Gaspé bay, Forillon, Gaspé and Percé.
-Offshore, on a clear day, fall victim to an illusion with the appearance of Anticosti in the distance.
+The highest point of this section is at the observation tower of Mont Saint-Alban, located 283 meters above sea level, which offers a spectacular panorama overlooking the river and the gulf, the bay of Gaspé, Forillon, Gaspé and Percé.
+Offshore, on a clear day, be the victim of an illusion with the appearance of Anticosti in the distance.

-Located from Grande-Grave to Cap-Gaspé, this section is undoubtedly the most spectacular but above all the most accessible.
-Its relatively short distance (9 km) makes it a very popular place for less experienced walkers.
+Located from Grande-Grave to Cap-Gaspé, this section is certainly the most spectacular but above all the most accessible.
+Its relatively short distance (9 km) makes it a popular place for less experienced walkers.
 Many facilities facilitate hiking: stairs, lookouts, culverts, interpretation panels and kitchen shelter.
-The point features grandiose decorations and majestic characters: seals and whales could join the troop.
+The tip features grandiose scenery and majestic characters: seals and whales could join the troop.

 Intermittent, increases near the reception and near Rivière-au-Renard

 You can consult the TELUS coverage map to give you a more visual idea of the cellular network situation, regardless of your service provider.